fnetai/cli/docs/flownet.md

 - **Clean Project Structure**: Clear separation between functional code and build infrastructure
 - **Efficient CLI Tools**: Fast startup times and easy distribution of compiled binaries
 - **Cross-Platform Compatibility**: Works seamlessly across different operating systems and shells
+- **Quick Testing**: Express command for rapid project creation and testing

-By isolating the functional core from everything else and providing powerful tools for distribution, @fnet/cli transforms how we approach software development, making it more efficient and focused on what truly matters.
+By isolating the functional core from everything else and providing powerful tools for distribution, Flownet transforms how we approach software development, making it more efficient and focused on what truly matters.